-The NFL is the biggest sport in the United States right now and the fantasy football industry has boomed because of it.
+The NFL is the biggest sport in the United States right now, and the fantasy football industry has boomed because of it.
 I have been playing for roughly 19 years and I still can't get enough.
-With the playoffs starting soon, this makes the 2nd year in a row in which I have made the playoffs in all 3 of my leagues (brag alert!)
-The following are the 10 tips (or rules) that have allowed me to enjoy success in fantasy football.
-These rules are for season-long fantasy football and not for daily fantasy football.
-These rules are also meant for fantasy leagues of 10, 12, or 14 teams with standard starting rosters: 1QB, 2 RB, 2 WR, 1TE, 1FLEX, 1 TM DEF, 1 K.
+With the playoffs starting soon, this makes the 2nd year in a row in which I have made the playoffs in all three of my leagues (brag alert!).

 Fantasy football is very unpredictable.
 Injuries happen.
 Players don't perform up to the level they are accustomed to.
 Every player has a bye week.
 Some of the players that help you win your fantasy league will undoubtedly be claimed on the waiver wire.
 Look at the players that are available to you every week to see if you can improve your team.